metatensor/metatensor/docs/src/cite.rst

 Cite Metatensor
 ===============

-If you use metatensor for your work, please read and cite our paper:
+If you use metatensor for your work, please read and cite the corresponding article:

 - F. Bigi, J.W.
 Abbott, P. Loche et. al. Metatensor and metatomic: foundational libraries for interoperable atomistic machine learning, (2025).